-Alumni update: Gach, Gophers make a push to the top 25 - Austin Daily Herald
+Alumni Update: Gach, Gophers make a push to the top 25 - Austin Daily Herald

 Austin grad Abel Grebrekiros will get another chance to play Division I soccer at Gardner-Webb University this spring.

-Gebrekiros started seven games last season as he finished with eight goals and four assists on 24 shots.
+Gebrekiros started seven games last season and finished with eight goals and four assists on 24 shots.